UbiquityRobotics/ubiquity_motor/README.md

 Installation - From Binary

 This package may be installed from binaries for both x86 and ARM architectures.
-To install the ppa for this package use the following command:

-[insert ppa command here]

 The package may be installed with: